-The interim condensed consolidated financial information does not include all of the information and disclosures required for complete financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") and should be read in conjunction with the Group's annual consolidated financial statements for the year ended 31 December 2021.
+The interim condensed consolidated financial information does not include all of the information and disclosures required for complete consolidated financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") and should be read in conjunction with the Group's annual consolidated financial statements for the year ended 31 December 2021.
 In the opinion of management, all adjustments considered necessary for a fair presentation have been included in the interim condensed consolidated financial information.
 Operating results for the interim period are not necessarily indicative of the results that may be expected for the year ending 31 December 2022.

-Certain comparative information has been represented to conform to current period presentation and reflect the adjustments made for discontinued operations of the Parent Company.
-These reclassifications do not affect the previously reported assets, liabilities, equity and profit for the period.
+Certain prior period amounts do not correspond with the 2021 interim condensed consolidated financial information and reflect reclassifications to conform to the current period presentation.
+These reclassifications do not affect previously reported assets, liabilities, equity and profit for the period.